Shares slip in Asia after bond yield spike hits Wall St

 “We think our current policy stance is appropriate,” he said.

-In energy trading, the price of U.S. crude oil rose 52 cents to $64.35 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, the price of U.S. crude oil rose 91 cents to $64.74 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped 4.2% on Thursday after OPEC members agreed to leave most of their existing oil production cuts in place.
+Brent crude, the international standard, surged $1.09 to $67.83 per barrel.

 The Senate is moving forward with President Joe Biden’s stimulus bill, with most of the negotiations now happening between the more moderate Democrats in the Senate and the White House.